Mellor hill fort

-Mellor hill fort is a prehistoric site in North West England, that dates from the British Iron Age—about 800 BC to 100 AD.
+Mellor hill fort is a prehistoric site in North West England dating from the British Iron Age – about 800 BC to 100 AD.
 Situated on a hill in Mellor, Greater Manchester, on the western edge of the Peak District, the hill fort overlooks the Cheshire Plain.
 Although the settlement was founded during the Iron Age, evidence exists of activity on the site as far back as 8,000 BC; during the Bronze Age the hill may have been an area where funerary practices were performed.
 Artefacts such as a Bronze Age amber necklace indicate the site was high status and that its residents took part in long-distance trade.
 The settlement was occupied into the Roman period.
 After the site was abandoned, probably in the 4th century, it was forgotten until its rediscovery in the 1990s.